Author, Andrew Gibson

 Most people that are selling property in Spain completely forget to think about the exchange rate.

-The Euro to Pound exchange rate can have a significant impact on the amount you receive in your UK bank account.
+The difference between a good and bad exchange rate can have a significant impact on the amount you receive in your UK bank account.

-If you use your bank to transfer your money from Spain to the UK, you could be up to 5% worse off compared to using a currency broker.
+If you use your bank to transfer your money from Spain to the UK, you could be up to 5% worse off using a bank compared to using a currency broker.

 A (good) currency broker offers much more competitive exchange rates than a bank and can keep an eye on the daily fluctuations in exchange rates, letting you know when the rate moves in your favour.